-Space, the final frontier… A failed attempt at steering clear of a black hole results in you – and the entire crew of the starship Traveller – suddenly finding yourselves stranded in an unknown universe.
+Space, the final frontier… A failed attempt at steering clear of black holes results in you – and the entire crew of the starship Traveller – suddenly finding yourselves stranded in an unknown universe.
 You won’t get anywhere without some help from the locals, so make with the diplomacy or swing that fancy phaser around until someone starts sharing.
 The choice is yours, in this video game adaptation of Fighting Fantasy: Starship Traveller!

 There’s more to this adventure than complex decision-making and luck-of-the-die combat though, as being in charge of an entire crew adds certain strategic elements to each encounter.
 On top of that, you also get to name and shape the lot (their stats, at least), giving the whole thing a sense of personality.
 So choose carefully when picking your crew for each mission, because you never know what might happen on that strange-looking planet up ahead.

 As with the mobile version of House of Hell, which I reviewed last month, Starship Traveller also comes with a bunch of exclusive features.
 The bookmark system and difficulty setting make a return, along with a fancy ‘visual’ combat system and a map, which the game automatically updates as you explore the far reaches of space.
-Oh and something that’s bound to upset purists: the art has received a major overhaul!
+Oh, and something that’s bound to upset purists: the art has received a major overhaul!

 Given the rather dated and bland look of the original, I’d definitely rather have this new style, given a choice.
 The original dates all the way back to 1983, and this is a 2014 adaptation after all; nothing wrong with a hint of modernization here and there.
 I mean, the adventure itself remains unchanged, making for an experience pretty much identical to the original, and is that not what matters most?